typedb/typedb-docs/00-general/04-quickstart.md

   };
 ```

-We can query for people who have friends in common, like so:
+We can query for people who have friends in common, like so (again with reasoning enabled):

 ```typeql
 match